kushi001124/poultry-health-detection-cnn/README.md

 # poultry-health-detection-cnn
-A deep learning-based computer vision system for automated poultry health monitoring through fecal matter analysis.
-This project implements CNN architectures to classify poultry health status, providing farmers with early disease detection capabilities.
+A computer vision-based solution for early disease detection in poultry farming.
+This system uses Convolutional Neural Networks to analyze fecal matter images and classify poultry health status, helping farmers identify sick birds before symptoms become visible.
+The project implements both MobileNet V3 for mobile deployment and ResNet-18 for high-accuracy detection, with comprehensive data augmentation and transfer learning optimization.